felias-fogg/dw-link/docs/manual.md

 Some more information about debugging can be found in the [debugging tutorial](https://piolabs.com/blog/insights/debugging-introduction.html) for the PlatformIO IDE.
 Although it was written for PlatoformIO, it also applies to the Arduino IDE 2 to a large extent.

-### 5.4 Some "Pro" Tips
+### 5.4 Some Pro Tips

 Global variables are, for some reason, not displayed.
 However, you can set a watch expression in the Watch pane to display a global variable's value.

 If you select the Debug Console, you can type GDB commands (see [Section 6.6](#section66)) in the bottom line.
 This can be useful for changing the value of global variables, which cannot be accessed otherwise.
+Or for disabling debugWIRE mode.

-When powering your target board externally, disconnect the power line from the hardware debugger to the target.
+When powering your target board externally, you must disconnect the power line from the hardware debugger to the target.
 For example, on the dw-link probe, you can set the `power` jumper to the middle position.
-Further, you should set the `AutoDW` jumper to the `off` position because otherwise, you must power-cycle the target board each time you start a new debug session.
-If you are using jumper wires or a modified ICSP cable, you can connect D3 to GND in order to achieve the same.
-This setting will disable the automatic transition back to the normal state when the debugger is terminated.
-If you later want to disable debugWIRE mode, you should either set the jumper back to the `on` position and then enter the debugger and leave it again or type `monitor dwire -` in the debugger command line before exiting the debugger.
+This setting will disable the automatic transition back to the normal state when the debugger is terminated in order to minimize the number of manual power-cycles the user has to perform.
+You now have to use  the `monitor dwire -`  command before exiting the debugger.

 <a name="section6"></a>